 A perfect accompaniment to your curries, full of flavour and really simple.
-This Pilau Rice is a must for a curry night!
+This fool proof pilau rice recipe is a must for a curry night.

-I made a curry this week as you know, but if you didn’t, you can find the Chicken Korma here.
-You have to have rice with a curry, right?
+I made a chicken korma curry this week with homemade peshwari naans.
+But, You have to have rice with a curry, right?
 But why settle for plain, boring old boiled rice.
 Rice doesn’t need to be boring, it’s simply begging for extra flavour and you literally have so many options!

 Here is the perfect partner to my “fakeout” Korma curry (that’s when I pretend I’ve ordered in but have actually cooked it at home!).

 Slightly spicy and oh, so, yellow, It’s like eating a big bowl of the sun, which has been missing for what feels like a lifetime now!
-This is guaranteed to brighten up your plate whatever you choose to serve it with.
+This pilau rice recipe is guaranteed to brighten up your plate whatever you choose to serve it with.